Robert Lauder of the Bass (died 1576): Loan to Mary, Queen of Scots

-The Privy Council Registers record that "the late Robert Lawder of The Bass" had loaned two thousand pounds to Queen Mary and Darnley.
-This had not been repaid, and Sir Robert's curator and executor [and son-in-law] David Preston of Craigmillar was now suing Sir John Stewart of Traquair as one of those who had guaranteed the loan.
-The argument was that "the said laird of Craigmillar and Elizabeth Hay, Lady Bass, relict and executrix of the said Robert" expected Sir John Stewart to pay up.
+The registers of the Privy Council record that "the late Robert Lawder of The Bass" had loaned two thousand pounds to Queen Mary and Darnley.
+This had not been repaid, and Sir Robert's curator and executor (and son-in-law) David Preston of Craigmillar was now suing John Stewart of Traquair as one of those who had guaranteed the loan.
+The argument was that "the said laird of Craigmillar and Elizabeth Hay, Lady Bass, relict and executrix of the said Robert" expected John Stewart to pay up.
 They won this round.
 However it returned, on appeal, to the Privy Council on 3 and 19 October 1579, and again on 27 September 1580.
 The matter was never settled and by 1581 Elizabeth Hay, Lady Bass, had died and no-one pursued it further.

 Death

 The Testament testamentar (first Will) registration in the Edinburgh Commissariot on 19 April 1577, stated that "an honourable man, Robert Lauder of Bass, died in June 1576".